+If you’ve gotten reviews from any well-known company, famous name, or industry expert – nationally or locally – make sure you quote them somewhere on your site.
 It’s pretty obvious that if you’re a start-up pet food company who was recently praised by Petco that you’re going to showcase that on your site, but don’t bypass the smaller recognitions either, local recognition can be just as beneficial.
 If your city’s humane society or town veterinarian recently praised you, include that on your website as well.

 Plus, it allows people to do a little more research about you.
 If you claim to have won a regional award, consumers can look that up online for confirmation about the win and check out the legitimacy of the award.

 A 2009 study from comScore found that 22% of consumers abandoned their online shopping carts because shoppers wanted to ask questions about checking out and couldn’t find any customer service or contact information.
 When consumers are shopping around on your website it’s comforting to see a phone number, email address, live chat button, or physical address listed somewhere that’s easy to find.